 Diabetes can affect nerves in the foot, preventing individuals from feeling injuries and causing deformities of the foot.
 Diabetes can also lead to reduced blood flow, which can make it more difficult for foot ulcers to heal.
 For diabetics, minor injuries can become serious infections that, if left untreated, may lead to surgery or amputation.
 If you have diabetes and a non-healing foot wound or infection, early treatment is crucial.
 Talk to your doctor or contact the Wound Care Clinic to have your wound evaluated.

 With proper treatment, limb amputations are typically avoidable.
 Our Wound Care specialists consider amputation to be an absolute last resort.

 Our highly skilled providers have devoted their education and careers to caring for difficult-to-heal wounds.
 By emphasizing adequate vascular evaluation, quick intervention when necessary and aggressive wound care, tissue loss and major amputation can generally be prevented.

 Our patients are cared for by our fully accredited vascular laboratory and our team of experts.
-Ifat Kamin, MD, FAPWCA, Laura E. Brown, MS, PA-C, WCC, DWC and Michele Wiese, APNP-C, CWS treat all wounds, including acute, chronic, post-surgical, post-radiation, reconstructive, burns and other problematic wounds.
+Ifat Kamin, MD, FAPWCA, and Laura E. Brown, MS, PA-C, WCC, DWC and Sarah Rossall, PA-C, WCC, treat all wounds, including acute, chronic, post-surgical, post-radiation, reconstructive, burns and other problematic wounds.
 The goal is to improve their patients' quality of life by treating the wound and, most importantly, the wound's underlying cause.